Israela Margalit: Personal life

-Israela Margalit is a mother of two from her marriage to conductor Lorin Maazel: Ilann Margalit Maazel, a civil rights lawyer, pianist and an award-winning composer, and Fiona Maazel, an award-winning novelist.
-She Studied music in Tel-Aviv, Paris and Munich.
-While she took a few years' sabbatical from concertizing to care for her small children, she studied philosophy, political science and literature at Case Western Reserve.
-She's a recipient of an Honorary Doctorate for Humane Letters from Lake Erie College.
+Israela Margalit is a mother of two from her marriage to conductor Lorin Maazel: Ilann Margalit Maazel, a civil rights lawyer, pianist and composer, and Fiona Maazel, a novelist.
+She studied music in Tel-Aviv, Paris and Munich.
+While she was taking a few years' sabbatical from performing to care for her small children, she studied philosophy, political science and literature at Case Western Reserve.
+She is a recipient of an Honorary Doctorate for Humane Letters from Lake Erie College.
 She speaks Hebrew, English, French and German, and writes in English.
-She was born in Israel and lives in New York.
+She was born in Israel in 1944, and lives in New York.